Faith and Spirituality

 • Nurturing Christian morality in decision-making

-• Encouraging students to give witness to their faith in the service of others
+• Encouraging students to give witness to their faith in the service of others and their willingness to demonstrate generosity and love

-• Encouraging an understanding of the philosophy of Joseph Cardijn in his approach to youth and, in particular, his methodology related to his rationale of 'SEE, JUDGE AND ACT'.
+• Encouraging an understanding of the philosophy of Joseph Cardijn in his approach to youth and, in particular, his methodology related to his rationale of 'SEE, JUDGE and ACT'.

-Students in all year levels will be expected to take part in a retreat varying from one day (Years 7 to 11) to three days (Year 12).
+Students from years 6-12 take part in a retreat/reflection experience varying from one day (Years 6 to 11) to three days (Year 12).

-Contact our Mission Engagement Officers: Tahlia Sully, Aden Croser
+Contact our Mission Engagement Officers: Tahlia Sully, Aden CroserCharl Abd Elmalk, Michaela McDonald

-Contact our APRIM: Judith Botha
+Contact our APRIM: Judith Botha (Marian, Marcellin), Kim Calderbank (Galilee)